nicolewhite/neo4j-flask/pages/add-a-post.md

 ---
 layout: default
-title: Adding a Post
+title: Add a Post
 index: 7
 ---

-# Adding a Post
+# Add a Post

 Once a user has successfully logged in, they're redirected to the `/` view, the home page.
 When `session.username` is not `None`, a form is displayed that allows the user to share a post.
 This form sends a `POST` request with the title, text, and tags of the post to the `/add_post/<username>` view, where `<username>` is replaced with the logged-in-user's username.
 In `views.py`, this view is defined by the following: